privatenumber/hirok.io/src/pages/posts/github-tree-structure/index.md

 1. `~/Developer`

-	This is a top-level directory for everything coding related.
+	Choose a top-level directory for all your coding-related activities.

-	Feel free to choose a different path than `~/Developer`.
-I chose this because it's a [special directory on macOS](https://weblog.antranigv.am/posts/2023/02/hardcoded-folder-icons-in-macos/), which comes with its unique icon, making it appropriate for my usage.
+	While I use `~/Developer`, feel free to use a different path of your preference.
+On macOS, `Developer` is a [special directory with a unique icon](https://weblog.antranigv.am/posts/2023/02/hardcoded-folder-icons-in-macos/), making it appropriate for my usage.

 2. `github`